alexmartyniuk/kafka-cli/README.md

     > Topic name is case sensitive in Kafka
 4. On the *Messages* tab of the newly created topic you can see all messages in this topic.
 But the message browser shows messages that have arrived since this page was opened.
 So you need to open the page and after that generate messages to see them in the table.

+If all previous steps done well you have a running Kafka with Control Center Web UI.

 ## Step 4 Use Kafka Command Line Tool
 To install Kafka CLI (kafka-cli) run in command line:
 ```